-Bitcoin History and Value: From Zero and Controversial to $64,000 and World Acceptance
+Bitcoin History and Value: From Zero and Controversial to $69,000 and World Acceptance

-Bitcoin 2021
+Riccardo Ferrari Bitcoin Conference 2021

 Bitcoin is actually simple.

-It’s a global peer-to-peer cash transaction system that dosen’t need third party approval.
+It’s a global peer-to-peer cash transaction system that doesn’t need third-party approval.
 When you pay cash for something, that transaction is final, irreversible, and secure because this money travels from your hands to the person in front of you.
 The only approval needed was between you and the person you gave the cash to.
 Bitcoin does the same thing digitally and globally.
 It’s the most sturdy and secure cash transaction system ever invented.
 There is a reason why people make it more complicated than this.
 I will cover this point down this article.

 Each transaction is recorded in a ledger called the block and then “cloned and chained” in over 8,000 computers and protected by cryptographic keys.
 There is no single point of failure.
 Transaction verification (called mining) needs a 51% consensus of all the nodes in the network.
 The possibility of a double transaction is impossible.

-To reverse a Bitcoin transaction a hacker would have to mount a 51% attack to the network that would cost around $6 billion dollar in equipment and knowledge.
+To reverse a Bitcoin transaction a hacker would have to mount a 51% attack on the network that would cost around $6 billion dollar in equipment and knowledge.
 And even then the attack would fail.

-• Imagine having as asset that:
+• Imagine having as an asset that:

 • is cryptographically protected by 8,000 computers